tbm/homepage/pages/publications/michlmayr-quality_improvement_release.md

 ---
-title: Quality Improvement in Volunteer Free Software Projects: Exploring the Impact of Release
+title: "Quality Improvement in Volunteer Free Software Projects: Exploring the Impact of Release"
 nav:
 description: The abstract of a summary of my PhD research on quality improvement and release management
 keywords: [release management, open source, FLOSS, quality improvement]